-Besides the introduction to principles of visual and auditory perception, we'll discuss ideas from different disciplines that initiated a change in the understanding of perception.
-These disciplines include philosophy, phenomenology, neuroscience, and psychology.
+Besides the introduction to principles of perception, we'll discuss ideas from the disciplines that initiated a change in the understanding of perception such as philosophy, phenomenology, neuroscience, and psychology.
 Works by various artists working across sensory modalities will be introduced and discussed in the class.
 The reading list includes texts by James J. Gibson, Maurice Merleau-Ponty, Francisco Varela, David Marr, among others, plus recent papers from scientific journals.
 Participants will be encouraged to develop and present projects, new or existing, which are related to the topics of the class.

 26.06. – Introduction to Visual Perception